Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 - **Access:**
   - Access to an Azure Subscription where you can create resources and add role assignments.
-  - Elevated access in Microsoft Entra Id and Microsoft Graph to create Application Registrations, assign Microsoft Entra Id roles, and add custom data to user accounts.
+  - Elevated access in Microsoft Entra ID and Microsoft Graph to create Application Registrations, assign Microsoft Entra ID roles, and add custom data to user accounts.

 - **Test Accounts:**
-  - Microsoft Entra Id test account to represent Patient persona.
-Make sure you have the object id of the user from Microsoft Entra Id.
+  - Microsoft Entra ID test account to represent Patient persona.
+Make sure you have the object id of the user from Microsoft Entra ID.
-  - Microsoft Entra Id test account to represent Provider persona.
-Make sure you have the object id of the user from Microsoft Entra Id.
+  - Microsoft Entra ID test account to represent Provider persona.
+Make sure you have the object id of the user from Microsoft Entra ID.

 - **Azure B2C SetUp:**
   - This setup is exclusively necessary for Smart on FHIR implementation with B2C.
-If you opt for Microsoft Entra Id, you can bypass this configuration.
+If you opt for Microsoft Entra ID, you can bypass this configuration.
   - Follow below mentioned steps:
     - [Create an Azure AD B2C tenant for the FHIR service](https://review.learn.microsoft.com/en-us/azure/healthcare-apis/fhir/azure-ad-b2c-setup?branch=main&branchFallbackFrom=pr-en-us-261649&tabs=powershell#create-an-azure-ad-b2c-tenant-for-the-fhir-service)
     - [Deploy an Azure AD B2C tenant by using an ARM template](https://review.learn.microsoft.com/en-us/azure/healthcare-apis/fhir/azure-ad-b2c-setup?branch=main&branchFallbackFrom=pr-en-us-261649&tabs=powershell#deploy-an-azure-ad-b2c-tenant-by-using-an-arm-template)